AlexandreChern/LFA_MG_SBP-SAT/SBP-SAT/notes.md

 1. Using operator-dependnt interpolations do help with the convergence for 1 MG iteration
 2. The performace is not ideal after more iterations.
 Need to form prolongation operators better

+Notes from April 24

+1. A_mg formed with Galerkin conditions look like centered finite difference operators

+2. Try to form this directly without using Galerkin conditions